Agnes Sjöberg: Career in Finland

 In the same year that Sjöberg received her doctorate, she returned to Finland.
 She took on the position of municipal veterinarian, first in Somero in 1918–1920 and then in Närpes in 1920–1923.
-In 1923, she traveled abroad again to learn more, first to London, then to the United States, and finally to Germany and Austria.
+In 1923, she traveled abroad again for further studies, first to London, then to the United States, and finally to Germany and Austria.
 During her trip, she became acquainted with schools and clinics in the field, and engaged in work and further research.
 One result of the trip was a study on ruminant parasites.
 Sjöberg returned to Finland again in 1926, first opening a private veterinary practice in Kauhajoki where she operated in 1926–1932 and then in Kurikka in 1932–1935.
-After working as a meat inspector in Ilmajoki in 1935–1938, she eventually settled in Seinäjoki, where she had her own animal clinic in 1938–1955.
+After working as a meat inspector in Ilmajoki in 1935–1938, she eventually settled in Seinäjoki, where she had her own animal clinic from 1938 until 1955.

-Among her clients Sjöberg had been popular, but this was not the case with many other veterinary colleagues.
+Among her clients Sjöberg was popular, but this was not the case with many of her veterinary colleagues.
 Early in her career, she quarreled with Rainer Stenius, long-time chairman of the Veterinary Association and advisor to the Department of Veterinary Medicine of the Ministry of Agriculture.
 After the Board of Honor of the Veterinary Association accused Sjöberg of uncollegial conduct, she resigned from the association, embittered.

-In 1918 the Finnish news magazine Suomen Kuvalehti made the following remarks: "Her medical practice in Germany, where she has cared for even large domestic animals, horses, cows, etc., thus proves that a woman's strength is sufficient for this profession as well."Sjöberg's pioneering work as a female veterinarian was not recognized until much after her death.
-A street close to the Faculty of Veterinary Medicine in the Viikki district of Helsinki was named Agnes Sjöberg Street in 2001, and in her native Kauhajoki Sööpärintie is named after her.
+In 1918, the Finnish news magazine Suomen Kuvalehti made the following remarks: "Her medical practice in Germany, where she has treated even 'large' domestic animals, horses, cows, etc., thus proves that a woman's strength is sufficient for also this profession."Sjöberg's pioneering work as a female veterinarian was not recognized until much after her death.
+A street close to the Faculty of Veterinary Medicine in the Viikki district of Helsinki was named Agnes Sjöbergin katu in 2001, and in her native Kauhajoki Sööpärintie is named after her.